katduecker/katduecker/README.md

 contains posters presented at conferences after May 2022.

 ### /CV
-resumee updated in August 2022.
+resumee updated in June 2023.

 ### /dnn-osci
 contains Python scripts implementing a simple neural network that embraces the temporal dynamics of the visual system.
 These scripts are work in progress.